 However, to reach its full potential as a value generator, the procurement process itself must be built on a procurement strategy that supports a company’s goals and meets its business needs.
-Often, the first choice to be made when building a strategic approach to procurement is prioritizing either project procurement or procurement category management.
+Often, the first choice to be made when building a strategic approach to procurement is prioritising either project procurement or procurement category management.
 Both of these procurement strategies have their respective merits and limitations, but understanding the distinction between them is essential to effective procurement.

 Project Procurement vs Procurement Category Management

 The first step to strategic procurement is identifying the value-building goals that matter most to your company.
-Do you prioritize long- or short-term procurement planning?
+Do you prioritise long- or short-term procurement planning?
 Are versatility and agility more valuable than “big picture” strategies based on relationships and supply chain management?
 Does lasting value come from cost savings, or increases driven by continuous improvement?

 The answers to these questions can help you decide when considering which of these procurement strategies best meet the business needs of your internal customers.